masterminds-kenya/social_network/checklist.md

 - [x] For a given worksheet, ability to edit existing permissions
 - [ ] For a given worksheet, ability to delete existing permissions
 - [ ] For a given worksheet, ability to delete the file
-- [ ] Flash messages for any processes that do not have an obvious update.
-  - [ ] Get new posts
-  - [ ] get new insights
-  - [ ] get new audiences
-- [ ] Remove link to get Online Followers Report since it is also called by get insights.
-- [ ] Ability to update IG account followers_count and media_count stored in Audience
-- [ ] Get new Audience data should also call to get the IG account info (followers_count & media_count).
-- [ ] Move/Relabel/remove 'Admin - Log' link on user detail view.
 - [ ] More Drive files management
   - [ ] List all files
   - [ ] Manage those files
 - [s] Attach worksheets to the Campaign model so we not always creating new.
-- [s] Add migration functionality?
-- [x] Move hosting and FaceBook settings to Bacchus
 - [x] refactor sheets data view to export to a google worksheet

+#### Login & Authentication

+- [ ] Sign Up page requires Influencers and Brands to use FB link
+- [ ] Login page encourages Influencers and Brands to use FB link
+- [ ]
-- [ ] Login: any additional User and Admin authentication needed?
+- [ ] Login page : any additional User and Admin authentication needed?
 - [ ] Allow admin to create a user w/o a password, then they create a password on first login.
 - [ ] Any new 'manager' or 'admin' user created must be approved by admin for permissions.
 - [ ] ?Confirm Google login for Worksheet access?
 - [ ] ?Add our own App Auth: User management, adding/updating, auth, password, etc.
 - [ ] Admin: only allow admin to see list and (potential) admin views
-  - [ ] Research Google Cloud settings to remove delay for website to spin up after idle.
+- [ ]

 ### Site Content & Style